rails/rails/guides/source/contributing_to_ruby_on_rails.md

   long to fit in 72 characters
 ```

 TIP.
 Please squash your commits into a single commit when appropriate.
+This
-This simplifies future cherry picks, and also keeps the git log clean.
+simplifies future cherry picks and also keeps the git log clean.

 ### Update Your Branch